-Patrick A. Alias, 67, has served as a director since 2001.
+Patrick A. Alias, 68, has served as a director since 2001.
 Mr. Alias has served as Senior Vice President of Cognex since April 2005, and previously was Executive Vice President from 1991 through April 2005.
 Prior to joining Cognex, Mr. Alias spent over 20 years in various high technology management positions in Europe, Japan and the United States.
 He holds Master's Degrees in Electronics, Mathematics and Economics from IEP in Europe, and is a graduate of Harvard Business School's Advanced Management Program.
-During the past five years, Mr. Alias has not served as a member of the Board of Directors of another publicly-held company or of a registered investment company.
+During the past five years, Mr. Alias has not served as a member of the Board of Directors of another publicly held company or of a registered investment company.
 We believe Mr. Alias's qualifications to sit on our Board of Directors include his four decades of experience working with high-technology companies, including nearly fifteen years as our company's Executive Vice President of Worldwide Sales and Marketing, and his extensive management experience.

-Jeffrey B. Miller, 56, has served as a director since 2010.
+Jeffrey B. Miller, 57, has served as a director since 2010.
 Mr. Miller is the former President of Markem Corporation, a leading global provider of product identification solutions, where he spent a 27-year career.
 In 2006, he managed the sale of the then-private company to Dover Corporation.
 Mr. Miller retired from Markem in 2008.
 Mr. Miller has served on numerous non-profit boards and local government agencies and commissions, and continues to devote significant time in an advisory and board capacity to non-profit organizations.
 Mr. Miller serves as a member of the Boards of Directors of two private companies.
+During the past five years, he has not served as a member of the Board of Directors of another publicly held company or of a registered investment company.
 He holds an A.B. from Dartmouth College, and an M.B.A. from Harvard University.
 We believe Mr. Miller's qualifications to sit on our Board of Directors include his industry and executive leadership experience.

-Reuben Wasserman, 83, has served as a director since 1990.
+Reuben Wasserman, 84, has served as a director since 1990.
 Mr. Wasserman has been an independent business consultant serving high-technology corporations and venture capital firms, and has served on numerous boards, since 1985.
 Prior to 1985, he was Vice President of Strategic Planning for Gould Electronics, Inc. Mr. Wasserman also serves as a member of the Board of Overseers of Lahey Clinic.
 During the past five years, Mr. Wasserman served as a member of the Board of Directors of AMR, Inc., the Advisory Board for the Threshold Program at Lesley University, and the Advisory Council Board of Scripps Florida Research Institution.
 We believe Mr. Wasserman is qualified to sit on our Board of Directors based on his years of experience providing strategic advisory services.